s-avni/s-avni.github.io/_posts/2019-01-28-oxford-interview.md

 the last step of the application is an online interview.
 The interview lasts about 40 minutes, and is comparable to the take-home assignment.
 Prior to the interview, I had prepared personal answers in expectation of getting questions about my CV, but the questions were in fact standard, non-personal ones:

-1. Question about <b>combinatorics</b>
+1. Question about combinatorics.
-2. Question about providing an algorithm for <b>graphs</b>, with a follow-up about the time and space complexity of the solution and tweaking the BFS algorithm.
+2. Question about providing an algorithm for graphs, with a follow-up about the time and space complexity of the solution and tweaking the BFS algorithm.
-3. Simple <b>recursion</b> problem, with follow-ups about dynamic programming and memoization.
+3. Simple recursion problem, with follow-ups about dynamic programming and memoization.

 # Conclusion